PremiumPlugins/PremiumPunishments-3.0/README.md

 ### Commands

+Tags:
+-s - Only broadcasts the ban message to players with the permission `premiumpunishments.staff-broadcasts`

-* **Ban** - Ban a player with a custom duration and message.
+* **Ban** `/premiumpunishments ban [-s] <player> <time> <reason>`- Ban a player with a custom duration and message.
 Banning a player will disconnect them from the server and display to them the custom message, as well as prevent them from re-connecting to the server until the duration has expired, or they have been manually unbanned.
+Banning also has the option to be silent only to staff.
-* **Unban** - Unbans a player.
+* **Unban** `/premiumpunishments unban [-s] <player> <time> <reason>`- Unbans a player.
 Unbanning a player will revoke all ban punishments on them, and will allow them to join the server if they were banned before unbanning them.
-* **Mute** - Mute a player with a custom duration.
+* **Mute** `/premiumpunishments mute [-s] <player> <time> <reason>`- Mute a player with a custom duration.
 Muting a player prevents them from sending chat messages.
 The player will remain muted upon disconnecting and re-connecting to the server.
-* **Unmute** - Unmute a player.
+* **Unmute** `/premiumpunishments unmute [-s] <player>` - Unmute a player.
 Unmuting a player will allow them to chat again if they were muted before unmuting them.
-* **Kick** - Kick a player with a custom message.
+* **Kick** `/premiumpunishments kick [-s] <player>` - Kick a player with a custom message.
 Kicking a player will disconnect them from the server and display to them the custom message.
-* **Warn** - Warn a player with a custom message.
+* **Warn** `/premiumpunishments warn [-s] <player> <reason>` - Warn a player with a custom message.
 Warning a player will send them the custom message as a formal warning.
-* **Freeze** - Freeze a player with a custom duration.
+* **Freeze** `/premiumpunishments freeze [-s] <player>` - Freeze a player with a custom duration.
 Freezing a player prevents them from moving, breaking blocks, placing blocks, interacting with the world, and running chat commands.
 The player will remain frozen upon disconnecting and re-connecting to the server.
-* **Unfreeze** - Unfreeze a player.
+* **Unfreeze** `/premiumpunishments unfreeze [-s] <player>` - Unfreeze a player.
 Unfreezing a player will allow the player to continue playing on the server like normal before they were frozen.
-* **Note** - Notes allow staff to make notes on different players.
+* **Note** `/premiumpunishments note <add|remove|list> <player> <name>` - Notes allow staff to make notes on different players.
 They can remove, add, and list notes they have on a player.

 ### Built With